David-solly/mxbcode/README.md

 # LoraWan Endpoint

 The endpoint should respond with a 200 for new registers and 422 if already registered, currently it only issues 200 response code regardless of the status.
-I've created an optional mockup registration server to use for testing purposes if needed. it requires no arguments to run.
+I've created an optional mockup registration server to use for testing purposes if needed that performs as needed with 200 and 422 as appropriate. it requires no arguments to run.

 ### Running the cli